ICST-Technion/W22-IOT-NoCode/README.md

 	`gcloud iot registries create iot-registry --region europe-west1 --event-notification-config=topic=iot-topic`

 ## Setup device
-* Get project ID of your new project:
+* Get project ID of your new project and then run the following command in mos:

-	`gcloud projects list`

-* Register device on Google IoT Core.
-If a device is already registered, this command deletes it, then registers again.
-Note that this command is using YOUR_PROJECT_ID instead of YOUR_PROJECT_NAME.
-Take the project ID from the result of your previous command:

 	`mos gcp-iot-setup --gcp-project YOUR_PROJECT_ID --gcp-region europe-west1 --gcp-registry iot-registry`